syall/json-synthesizer/docs/DESIGN.md

 Comments from Professor He Zhu: "This is great.
 You may need to pay attention to designing and identifying useful library functions in your grammar."

-For typed JSON, json-synthesizer ended up with a structural grammar rather than a grammar with library functions so the comments were not relevant to the domain.
+json-synthesizer ended up with a structural grammar rather than a grammar with library functions, so the comments were not relevant to the domain.

 ## Reflection

 json-synthesizer was created as a final project for Rutgers University CS16:198:515 Programming Languages and Compilers I in Fall 2020 with the topic of Program Synthesis in Fall 2020.

 I had taken the course expecting a traditional class about compilers, but instead I was greeted with program synthesis.
-To an extent I was disappointed, but on the other hand the topic became interesting to me albeit difficult to understand.
+To an extent I was disappointed, but on the other hand the topic became interesting to me, albeit difficult to understand.

 The idea of transpiling data structures from one schema had been a project idea of mine for a long time, but I never knew how to approach the problem.
 My original idea was to simply write out a specification, parse JSON, and write custom handlers, but even that was too difficult for me.